Same-sex marriage in North Carolina: Statutes

-On June 18, 1996, the North Carolina State Senate passed a bill banning same-sex marriage and the recognition of same-sex marriages performed out of state by a vote of 41–4.
-That same day, the North Carolina House of Representatives voted 98–10 in favor of the bill.
-It was ratified by Governor Jim Hunt and went into effect on June 20, 1996.
+On June 18, 1996, the North Carolina Senate passed a bill banning same-sex marriage and the recognition of same-sex marriages performed out of state by a vote of 41–4.
+That same day, the House of Representatives voted 98–10 in favor of the bill.
+It was ratified by Governor Jim Hunt, and went into effect on June 20, 1996.
+In 2025, representatives Deb Butler, Phil Rubin, Jordan Lopez and Mary Gardner Belk introduced legislation to amend the marriage statutes and repeal the ban on same-sex marriages.
+"In North Carolina, we must defend the rights of our LGBTQ+ citizens.
+Marriage equality is a settled issue for the vast majority of Americans, and our state should reflect that reality.
+These bills are about ensuring dignity, security, and legal protection for all families in the face of uncertainty at the federal level," said Butler.